digitallyinduced/ihp/Guide/database.markdown

 do
     result <- sqlQuery "SELECT * FROM projects WHERE id = ?"
 (Only id)

-    -- Query with for WHERE id IN
+    -- Query with WHERE id IN
     result <- sqlQuery "SELECT * FROM projects WHERE id IN ?"
 (Only (IN [id]))

     -- Get a lists of posts with their Comment count